kinghacker0/phone-generator/README.md

-# Phone-generator
-Quickly generate possible phone numbers list from the masked phone number for information gathering.

 # PhoneNoGenerator

 PhoneNoGenerator is a Python tool that generates all possible phone numbers from a given masked phone number format.
 The program replaces all 'X' characters in the input with digits (0-9) and outputs the resulting numbers to a file.
 It also includes a colorful ASCII banner and command-line arguments for easy usage.